|

 Eastern Colorado, Nebraska, Wyoming and Montana.
 The bill died in the House

-of Representatives.
-With the "Great Die-Off" discussed on a
+the great cattle drives of the 1870's and 1880's.
+In conjunction with the "Great Die-Off" discussed on a

 subsequent page, the days of